sd2020spring/PyRacer-The-Game/README.md

 The goal of this game is to beat all 6 stages to unlock the last car.
 Each stage of this racing game is a track, that a car that completes 3 rounds through a selected track chosen in the menu.

-For car choices, we have an option of the fastest car, but low durability, a medium speed car with medium durabiility, and a low speed car with high durability, and your objective is to complete the stage without your car getting destroyed.
+For car choices, we have an option of the fastest car, but low durability, a medium speed car with medium durability, and a low speed car with high durability, and your objective is to complete the stage without your car getting destroyed.

-There are laserbeams coming overhead which enact damage to your car if it comes in contact.
+There are laser beams coming overhead which enact damage to your car if it comes into contact with the beams.
 We have turbochargers as icons, which signify the number of stages you have completed.
 A golden turbocharger means you have completed one of the six stages.

 In order to reset number of turbochargers and the saved game data, simply press "r" in the menu.
-In the folder, if you navigate to `data/gamedata/gamedata.txt`, you will see any collection of six numbers that are either 0's or 1's, which represent the completion values of each course completed.
-Changing them to 0, changes it to uncompleted.
+In the folder, if you navigate to `data/gamedata/gamedata.txt`, you will see any collection of seven numbers that are either 0's or 1's, which represent the completion values of each course completed.
+Changing them all to 0, sets all courses as uncompleted.

 You also have differnet background music for each of the stages, as well as a HUD and stage completion idicator, giving you all the information you need to finish the stage.
-To toggle the music on or off at any time press "m".
+To toggle the music on or off at any time, press "m".

-To open the webpage for PyRacer's infromation (it will be a link to this page on github) press "i".
+To open the web-page for PyRacer's information (it will be a link to this page on GitHub), press "i".

-In summation, this game is a modern adaptation of the classic SEGA game 'Outrun', with a remix to the original gameplay where the you can choose between three different cars and race along 6 different courses.
-The primary objective of this game is to complete all six courses successfuly, and if this goal is achieved you will be rewared with the special fourth car.
+In summation, this game is a modern adaptation of the classic SEGA game 'Outrun', with a remix to the original game play where the you can choose between three different cars and race along 6 different courses.
+The primary objective of this game is to complete all six courses successfully, and if this goal is achieved you will be rewarded with the special fourth car.
 Below are the basic descriptions of each car.

 *P.S.
 If you have unlocked the special fourth car press "l" at any time for a surprise!*